dmotte/icons/README.md

 # icons

-Misc icons for my personal use
+Misc icons for my personal use.